githubEdit

 The AML module allows for manual checks of addresses, hashes, and transactions.
 To perform a check, go to the settings of the configured service, enter the data for verification, and click the "Check" button.

 • What is it used for?
 TxID allows for quick identification of a transaction in the blockchain.
-It's like an "order number" in a system.
+It is like an "order number" in a system.

 • Example: When you send cryptocurrency, the TxID is what you see immediately after creating the transaction.
 It helps track the status of the transaction until it is confirmed.